pattonsgirl/CEG3120/Projects/Project5/Demonstration-Rubric.md

 9. [ ] post-change state of site running on server
     - show the page in the browser
     - show the docker status
-10. [ ] prove that hook has some trigger rule / protection in plac1
+10. [ ] prove that hook has some trigger rule / protection in place